SethDrake/zapret2/docs/manual.en.md

 function execution_plan(ctx)
 ```

-Returns an array of information about all subsequent, pending instances in the current profile, their intra-profile filters, and arguments.
+Returns an array of information about all subsequent, pending instances in the current profile, their in-profile filters, and arguments.

 **Plan Element**